matteopicciolini/JTracer/README.md

 In our project, there is also a simple script in python wicht accept a `.obj` file as input and generate a `.txt` file as output with the prefìvious features.
 -->
 ## Gallery

-In this section there are part of the images we've generated:

  <p float="center">
   <!--<img src="https://github.com/matteopicciolini/ray_tracing/assets/116730685/b65d86ed-dec6-400e-94a0-27c83ba3741c" height="200" />